 , adds an updated map system, political system and military system, several new characters, an updated spying system and Mobile Suits from MSV.
 The battles are fought in full 3D, unlike previous titles in the series.
 However, it only includes mobile suits and characters from the One Year War, and does not go beyond that timeframe.
 It does not include bonus factions, but it allows the player to create his own faction and choose such options as a leader (or creating his own leader), their base of operations, which captains and pilots to start with, which technology group their faction is in and what units the player starts with.

-The fourth and most recent game, Gihren's Greed: The Menace of Axis
+The fourth game, Gihren's Greed: The Menace of Axis

 , restores many of the features missing in the last game and returns the battles to 2D, instead of 3D.
 The timeline is stretched to include the events of Gundam ZZ